RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ## Weak Scaling
-**Note:** Due to the longer runtimes of larger input sizes, graph shape for the smaller inputs gets lost.
+**Note:** Due to the longer runtimes of larger input sizes, the graph shape for the smaller inputs gets lost.
 To combat this, the left column of graphs has all input sizes and the right column has the same graph, but with the larger input sizes removed to enable analysis of smaller input sizes.
 ### MPI
 #### main
 Weak scaling in main for the MPI implementation seems pretty good when looking at all input sizes.
-It is not until just the smaller input sizes are graphed that the upward spike near the largest number of processes can be seem.
+It is not until just the smaller input sizes are graphed that the upward spike near the largest number of processes can be seen.
 This is due to the communication overhead for larger number of processes that can be seen the comm graphs below.
 Prior to that, the runtime is dominated by the good weak scaling of the comp_large region.

 <img src="./Report_Images/SampleSort/MPI_Weak/SS_MPI_Random_Weak_main.png" alt="MPI_Random_Weak_main" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Small_Weak/SS_MPI_Random_small_Weak_main.png" alt="MPI_Random_small_Weak_main" width="325"/>